openx/mobile-android-sdk-doc/info/android-in-app-bidding-getting-started.md

 ## Apollo Setup

 To start running a header bidding auction you need to register on the Apollo server and create configurations for ad units and demand partners.
-See the [setup instructions]() for details.
+Visit the [Apollo site](https://www.openx.com/prebid/) for details.

 Before the integration of the In-App Bidding SDK you should have: